tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ICB can only temporarily restore function of some exhausted T cells because of irreversible change in epigenetics of some terminally exhausted T cells
  - exhausted T cells lose effector functions, change epigenetic/transcriptional profiles, change metabolism, slow down proliferation, and respond more slowly to stimuli due to cytokine (IL-2, TNF, IFN-γ) deficiency
  - TOX is key inducer of T cell exhaustion, NFAT (upstream target of TOX) is key regulator of T cell exhaustion
+# Association between germline HLA and immune-related adverse events
+ - some HLA types associated with irAEs in different organs
+ - HLA-DRB3*01:01 and thrombocytopenia associated
+ - HLA-DPB1*04:02 and hypokalemia/hyponatremia, leukopenia, anemia associated
+ - HLA-A*26:01 and bilirubin elevation associated
 # Association between immune-related adverse events and clinical outcomes to programmed cell death protein 1/programmed death ligand 1 blockade in SCLC
  - ~40% of 183 patients with ICB had irAE(s)
  - median time of onset to first irAE: 24 days (IQR 14-55 days)